-The molecular mechanism of action of the LA, EPA, and DHA are not fully understood.
-However, many studies indicated that these fatty acids have shown pleiotropic effects, and are major modulators of many genes[76].
-It has been suggested that PUFA and their derivatives make changes in gene expression that lead to changes in membrane composition by precisely governing the activity of nuclear transcription factors such as PPARα, PPARβ, and PPARγ[77].
-In addition to PPARs, different transcription factors have been recognized as targets for fatty acid regulation, such as hepatic nuclear factor-4α, sterol regulatory element-binding protein, liver X receptors, retinoid X receptors, thyroid hormone receptors (TR-α, TR-β) and NF-kB[78-81].
-For example, it is well established that treatment of human CRC cell lines with ω-3 PUFAs lead to increased membrane ﬂuidity and lipid peroxidation, by acting as substrates for second messengers.
-On the other hand, it reduced the vascular endothelial cell growth factor (VEGF), β-catenin, BCL-2, matrix metalloproteinase (MMP) gene expression levels, by activation of transcription factors such as PPARs.
+The molecular mechanisms of LA, EPA, and DHA are not fully understood.
+However, many studies have indicated that these fatty acids show pleiotropic effects, and are major modulators of many genes[76].
+It has been suggested that PUFAs and their derivatives change gene expression that leads to changes in membrane composition by precisely governing the activity of nuclear transcription factors such as peroxisome proliferator-activated receptor (PPAR)α, PPARβ, and PPARγ[77].
+In addition to PPARs, different transcription factors have been recognized as targets for fatty acid regulation, such as hepatic nuclear factor-4α, sterol regulatory element-binding protein, liver X receptors, retinoid X receptors, thyroid hormone receptors (TR-α, TR-β) and nuclear factor-kappaB (NF-kB)[78-81].
+For example, it is well established that treatment of human CRC cell lines with ω-3 PUFAs leads to increased membrane ﬂuidity and lipid peroxidation, by acting as substrates for second messengers.
+On the other hand, these PUFAs reduced vascular endothelial cell growth factor (VEGF), β-catenin, BCL-2, and matrix metalloproteinase (MMP) gene expression levels, by activation of transcription factors such as PPARs.
 In addition, PUFAs reduced extracellular signal-regulated kinase-1/2 (ERK1/2) signaling[82,83].

 ASSOCIATION BETWEEN polyunsaturated fatty acids AND CANCER RISK

 Different mechanisms are involved in the beneﬁcial effects of ω-3 PUFAs in cancer[84,85].
-In vivo model experiments showed that low consumption of marine-derived ω-3 PUFA and high intake of ω-6 PUFA, elevate the risk of breast cancer in women[86,87].
-Other studies indicated the crucial role of saturated fat from animal food sources with increased risk of pancreatic cancer[88].
-There is substantial evidence that ω-3 PUFA (usually a mix of EPA and DHA as ﬁsh oil) has a potential role in the treatment and prevention of CRC, and it has been established that there is an inverse association between consumption of ω-3 PUFA and the risk of CRC[89].
-As mentioned above, sufficient consumption of PUFA play a role as structural constituents of cellular membranes, and involve in metabolism, inflammation, cell signaling, and regulation of gene expression[90].
-Moreover, both EPA and DHA participate in the suppression of angiogenesis and the antineoplastic activity of ω-3 PUFA, are associated with negative regulation of stromal-epithelial cell signaling[91].
-Single nucleotide polymorphisms (SNPs) are involved in the metabolism of PUFAs, and abnormal PUFA metabolism due to genetic variation plays a role in increasing the cancer risk.
-It is possible that personalized-diets could be a therapeutic approach to provide speciﬁed intakes of PUFA, based on an individual’s metabolic capability and physiological needs[92].
-It is indicated that in FADS1 and FADS2, 330 and 942 identiﬁed SNPs have been found, respectively.
-According to these results, it has been suggested that, these SNPs are related to the physiological levels of PUFA, proposing that genetic variation participates in PUFA metabolism and probably are a risk for cancer[69].
+In vivo model experiments showed that low consumption of marine-derived ω-3 PUFAs and high intake of ω-6 PUFAs, elevate the risk of breast cancer in women[86,87].
+Other studies indicated the crucial role of saturated fat from animal food sources in the increased risk of pancreatic cancer[88].
+There is substantial evidence that ω-3 PUFAs (usually a mix of EPA and DHA as ﬁsh oil) have a potential role in the treatment and prevention of CRC, and it has been established that there is an inverse association between consumption of ω-3 PUFAs and the risk of CRC[89].
+As mentioned above, sufficient consumption of PUFAs play a role as structural constituents of cellular membranes, and are involved in metabolism, inflammation, cell signaling, and regulation of gene expression[90].
+Moreover, both EPA and DHA participate in the suppression of angiogenesis and the antineoplastic activity of ω-3 PUFAs is associated with negative regulation of stromal-epithelial cell signaling[91].
+Single nucleotide polymorphisms (SNPs) are involved in the metabolism of PUFAs, and abnormal PUFA metabolism due to genetic variation plays a role in increasing cancer risk.
+It is possible that personalized-diets may be a therapeutic approach to provide speciﬁed intakes of PUFAs, based on an individual’s metabolic capability and physiological needs[92].
+In FADS1 and FADS2, 330 and 942 identiﬁed SNPs have been found, respectively.
+According to these results, it has been suggested that these SNPs are related to the physiological levels of PUFAs, proposing that genetic variation participates in PUFA metabolism and is probably a cancer risk[69].

 polyunsaturated fatty acids AND COLORECTAL CANCER